The sociopathic stare is a chilling gaze that can unsettle anyone.

 - Arthur Fleck, played by Joaquin Phoenix, in Joker, is a failed stand-up comedian who incites an anti-social revolution after a TV interview.

-- And, of course, Hannibal Lecter by Anthony Hopkins in Silence of The Lambs, a cannibal who gives a stare that is pure evil – cold, emotionless, deceitful, and calculating, waiting for you to slip up.
+- And, of course, Hannibal Lecter by Anthony Hopkins in Silence of The Lambs, a jailed cannibal who gives that pure evil stare—cold and calculating, waiting for you to slip up.

 Identifying The Sociopathic Stare